Meadowdale High School honors Ashley Aven with new scoreboard

 Monica Abbott is generally considered the greatest player in the history of college softball.
 And it was clear from her earliest years that she had the skills that would lead her to greatness.

 Her high school career was incredible.
-She went to Salinas High School in California, where in the three seasons spent there, the softball showed that her average was 300 or more strikeouts per season.
+She went to Salinas High School in California, where in the three seasons spent there, the softball scoreboards showed that her average was 300 or more strikeouts per season.
 She was the master at making elite high school batters look average in the process.
 In her junior season, she pitched no less than seven perfect games.

 Dade County High School in Trenton, GA.
 Spring Means Softball!